Condoleezza Rice

 1967, the family moved to Denver when her father accepted an administrative position at the University of Denver.
 At age 15, Rice began classes to become a concert pianist.
 Her plans changed when she attended a course on international politics taught by Josef Korbel, the father of former Secretary of State Madeleine Albright.
 This experience sparked her interest in the Soviet Union and international relations and made her call Korbel "one of the most central figures in my life."
 Rice enrolled at the University of Denver, where her father served as an assistant dean and taught a class called "The Black Experience in America."

-Rice was a Democrat until 1982, when she changed her political affiliation to Republican after growing averse to former President Carter's foreign policy.
-She also was influenced by her father.
+Rice was a Democrat until 1982 when she changed her political affiliation to Republican after growing opposed to former President Carter's foreign policy.
+Her father also influenced her.

 She is a Fellow of the American Academy of Arts and Sciences.
 She has been awarded honorary doctorates from Morehouse College in 1991, the University of Alabama in 1994, Notre Dame in 1995, the National Defense University in 2002, the Mississippi College School of Law in 2003, the University of Louisville, and Michigan State University in 2004.
 She lives in Washington, D.C.